aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

 ## Testing

 1. Go to the Lambda ARN printed as part of the CDK output.
 Do a Test invocation of the Lambda from the console.
+1. Create a new test event, accepting the default Event JSON.
+Choose **Invoke**.

-1. This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue and eventually to the processor Lambdas.
+This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue.
+The consumer Lambda function on each queue will process the message.